simveit/tma_intro/README.md

 # tma_intro
 Simple intro to tma

+For a more involved example see [this example](https://github.com/simveit/effective_transpose)

 # usage:
 make an out directory (mkdir out) // this is where the executable will be built